Next Start

 Welding Ships for the Navy

 After completing the Welding program at UTI, Stephanie was hired at General Dynamics NASSCO in San Diego.
-Her training from UTI, along with the additional welding training specific to the needs of her current company, set her up for career success.1
+Her training from UTI, along with the additional welding training specific to the needs of her current company, set her up for her career.1

 Stephanie’s work is somewhat similar to the legendary work American women did during World War II, when they entered the workforce in various skilled trades to support the massive military effort to defeat the Axis powers.